People and Culture privacy statement

 If you work for MPS, we need to retain and process information about you to enable us to run the organisation and manage our relationship with you effectively, appropriately and lawfully.

-This document provides you with information as to how MPS collect and process your personal data, if you apply to or work for us.
+This document provides you with information as to how MPS collect and process your personal data if you apply to or work for us.
 It also provides details of the rights you have in relation to your personal data.

 How we use your data

-This data will include your personal contact details (such as name, title, addresses, telephone numbers, and personal email addresses), your date of birth, gender, marital status and dependants, next of kin and emergency contact information, national insurance number, bank account details, payroll records, tax status information, salary, annual leave, pension and benefits information, start date, location of employment or workplace, recruitment information (including copies of identity documentation, right to work documentation, references and other information included in a CV or cover letter or as part of the application process), employment records (including job titles, work history, working hours, training records and professional memberships), performance information, disciplinary and grievance information, CCTV footage and other information obtained through electronic means such as swipecard records, information about your use of our information and communications systems and your photograph.
+This data will include your personal contact details (such as name, title, addresses, telephone numbers, and personal email addresses), your date of birth, diversity representation data, marital status and dependants, next of kin and emergency contact information, national insurance number, bank account details, payroll records, tax status information, salary, annual leave, pension and benefits information, start date, location of employment or workplace, recruitment information (including copies of identity documentation, right to work documentation, references and other information included in a CV or cover letter or as part of the application process), employment records (including job titles, work history, working hours, training records and professional memberships), performance information, disciplinary and grievance information, CCTV footage and other information obtained through electronic means such as swipe-card records, information about your use of our information and communications systems and your photograph.